-- Building Integrated Photovoltaic Systems Building integrated photovoltaic solar energy systems shall be allowed regardless of whether the system is visible from the public right-of-way, provided the building component in which the system is integrated meets all required setback, land use or performance standards for the district in which the building is located. - 2.
-Aesthetic restrictions Roof-mount or ground-mount solar energy systems shall not be restricted for aesthetic reasons if the system is not visible from the closest edge of any public right-of-way other than an alley, or if the system meets the following standards. - a.
+- Aesthetic restrictions Roof- or ground-mounted solar energy systems shall not be restricted for aesthetic reasons if the system is not visible from the closest edge of any public right-of-way other than an alley, or if the system meets the following standards. - a.
 Roof-mounted systems on pitched roofs that are visible from the nearest edge of the front right-of-way shall have the same finished pitch as the roof and be no more than ten inches above the roof. - b.
 Roof-mount systems on flat roofs that are visible from the nearest edge of the front right-of-way shall not be more than five feet above the finished roof and are exempt from any rooftop equipment or mechanical system screening. - 3.
-Reflectors All solar energy systems using a reflector to enhance solar production shall minimize glare from the reflector affecting adjacent or nearby properties. - D. Lot Coverage -Ground-mount systems total collector area shall not exceed half the building footprint of the principal structure. - 1.
-Ground-mount systems shall be exempt from lot coverage or impervious surface standards if the soil under the collector is maintained in vegetation and not compacted. - 2.
+Reflectors All solar energy systems using a reflector to enhance solar production shall minimize glare from the reflector affecting adjacent or nearby properties. - D. Lot Coverage Ground-mounted systems total collector area shall not exceed half the building footprint of the principal structure. - Ground-mounted systems shall be exempt from lot coverage or impervious surface standards if the soil under the collector is maintained in vegetation and not compacted. - 2.
 Ground-mounted systems shall not count toward accessory structure limitations. - 3.
-Solar carports in non-residential districts are exempt from lot coverage limitations. - E. Historic Buildings Solar energy systems on buildings within designated historic districts or on locally designated historic buildings (exclusive of State or Federal historic designation) must receive approval of the community Heritage Preservation Commission, consistent with the standards for solar energy systems on historically designated buildings published by the U.S. Department of Interior. - F. Plan Approval Required All solar energy systems requiring a building permit or other permit from Model Community shall
+Solar carports in non-residential districts are exempt from lot coverage limitations. - E. Historic Buildings Solar energy systems on buildings within designated historic districts or on locally designated historic buildings (exclusive of State or Federal historic designation) must receive approval of the community Heritage Preservation Commission, consistent with the standards for solar energy systems on historically designated buildings published by the U.S. Department of Interior. - F. Plan Approval Required All solar energy systems requiring a building permit or other permit from Model Community shall provide a site plan for review. - 1.
+Plan Applications Plan applications for solar energy systems shall be accompanied by to-scale horizontal and vertical (elevation) drawings.
+The drawings must show the location of the system on the building or on the property for a ground-mounted system, including the property lines.